NASA@ My Library Evaluation

 - Evaluate the impact of NaML activities on library patrons

-- Study implementation of innovative library programs that virtually connect NASA scientists with library patrons
+- Study implementation of innovative library programs that virtually connect NASA scientists and near-peer students with library patrons

 - Develop a guide for public libraries regarding how to conduct Community Dialogues to better understand and serve their communities